 Certification with ASET means working towards and meeting a high standard of academic excellence, ongoing technical experience and ethical, reliable professionalism and accountability.
-ASET's credentials are well-known in industry and are highly respected marks of quality.
+ASET's credentials are well-known and highly-respected marks of quality within the industry.

 To begin the application process, click on the membership level.

 Technologist in Training (T.T.)

 T.T. members have graduated from a technical program but have not yet gained the minimum two years' related work experience required for certification.

 A C.Tech. is an applied science, information or engineering technology professional who performs routine technical procedures with occasional direct supervision, and who may assume limited responsibility for any decision-making process.

 Certified Engineering Technologist (C.E.T.)